UoA-eResearch/resbaz/cod.md

 *Attending or contributing to ResBaz?
 Please read our policies (recording, reporting and anti-harassment) and Code of Conduct.
 We’re really serious about making sure that everyone feels safe and has a good time at all our events!*

 ##### Policies and Code of Conduct
-Throughout these policies, we refers to the Research Bazaar team of staff and volunteers.
+Throughout these policies, we refer to the Research Bazaar team of staff and volunteers.

 By attending or contributing to the Research Bazaar, **you agree to be bound by these policies and Code of Conduct.**

 ##### Code of Conduct
 *This Code of Conduct draws inspiration from the ResBaz Melbourne [Code of Conduct](https://resbazblog.wordpress.com/code-of-conduct/).*

 The Research Bazaar is a learning environment where everyone is welcome.
-It’s a diverse community from a wide range of backgrounds and interests, academically and socially.
+It’s a diverse community of people from a wide range of backgrounds and interests, academically and socially.
 To ensure that everyone has a safe and enjoyable experience, please bring a spirit of respect and friendly inquiry to all your interactions at the Research Bazaar.

 **Be friendly and polite.**